 Dr. O’Connor is researching the molecular dissection of host-pathogen interactions and the evolution of virulence strategies in natural reservoirs.

-Dr. O’Connor also examines how L. pneumophila is able to manipulate host cell processes to establish growth within its host and the impact of its interaction with protozoa on the evolution of these virulence mechanisms.
 L. pneumophila is a bacterial pathogen.
 In its natural environment of fresh water and soil, L. pneumophila is a parasite of a diverse array of amoebae and ciliated protozoa.
 When contaminated water aerosols are inhaled by humans, L. pneumophila replicates in alveolar macrophages causing an often fatal form of pneumonia called Legionnaires’ disease.
+We examine how L. pneumophila is able to manipulate host cell processes to establish growth within its host and the impact of its interaction with protozoa on the evolution of these virulence mechanisms.

 The O’Connor lab studies the molecular basis of infectious disease using Legionella pneumophila pathogenesis as a model system.